CAREER GUIDE

 2. Provisional card (blue) — finish your college qualifications, continue building your NVQ portfolio and preparing for the AM2.

-3. Installation Electrician card (gold) — pass the AM2, complete the NVQ Level 3, and hold the 18th Edition and 2391.
+3. Installation Electrician card (gold) — pass the AM2, complete the NVQ Level 3, and hold C&G 2382 and C&G 2391.
 You are now fully qualified.

 4. Technician card (black) — gain higher-level qualifications (HNC/HND or degree) while continuing to work in the trade.
 Optional but opens doors to engineering and design roles.